+1. Continue to consult with local judiciary partners and rely on local health officials or departments and CDC guidance to adapt court operating decisions to local health conditions.

+2. Resume critical in-person court proceedings, including the most extraordinary, pressing, and urgent grand and petit jury proceedings, while abiding by social distancing protocols and occupancy rate limitations applicable to the local health orders.

+3. Keep occupancy rates in large venues and common areas such as courtrooms, jury assembly rooms, jury deliberating rooms, break rooms, and other areas in court facilities to an occupancy rate of 10 or less whenever possible and operate under social distancing protocols.

+4. Require face masks or coverings in all public court areas and during all court proceedings unless good cause is shown to limit the requirement in a particular proceeding, such as for a witness who is testifying.

-- 1. Continue to consult with local judiciary partners and rely on local health officials or departments and CDC guidance to adapt court operating decisions to local health conditions. - 2.
-Increase in-person court proceedings, including the most extraordinary, pressing, and urgent grand and petit jury proceedings, while abiding by social distancing protocols and occupancy rate limitations applicable to the local health orders. - 3.
-Keep occupancy rates in large venues and common areas such as courtrooms, jury assembly rooms, jury deliberating rooms, break rooms, and other areas in court facilities to an occupancy rate of 25 or less whenever possible and operate under social distancing protocols. - 4.
-Provide masks to the public.
-Provide tape and other visible means be used to demark six-foot distances where practical.
-Continue to allow vulnerable litigants, witnesses, victims, attorneys, and other individuals involved in court proceedings to participate in the proceedings remotely or postpone their required presence at the court facility. - 5.
-Continue to encourage judges and court staff to utilize all available technologies including teleconferencing and video conferencing whenever possible to limit inperson courtroom appearances to the extent practicable and not prohibited by constitutional or statutory provisions. - 6.
-Continue to suspend any non-essential travel by judicial employees for work related functions. - 7.
-Persons who appear to be ill may be asked to leave the courthouse and will be given a subsequent date to appear.
-There is signage on court buildings directing the public not to enter if the person has been exposed to someone suspected or confirmed to have Covid-19, or have a fever, cough or difficulty breathing. - 8.
-Continue increased cleaning and disinfection of common areas and provide hand sanitizers throughout the courthouse and offices, and reminders about the importance of covering coughs and sneezes, and washing hands.
+5. Tape and other visible means are used to demark six-foot distances where practical.
+Continue to allow vulnerable litigants, witnesses, victims, attorneys, and other individuals involved in court proceedings to participate in the proceedings remotely or postpone their required presence at the court facility.

+6. Continue to encourage judges and court staff to utilize all available technologies - including teleconferencing and video conferencing - whenever possible to limit inperson courtroom appearances to the extent practicable and not prohibited by constitutional or statutory provisions.

+7. Suspend any non-essential travel by judicial employees for work related functions.

+8. Persons who appear to be ill may be asked to leave the courthouse and will be given a subsequent date to appear.
+There is signage on court buildings directing the public not to enter if the person has been exposed to someone suspected or confirmed to have Covid-19, or have a fever, cough or difficulty breathing.

+9. Continue increased cleaning and disinfection of common areas and provide hand sanitizers throughout the courthouse and offices, and reminders about the importance of covering coughs and sneezes, and washing hands.

-- 9. Judicial employees, when in the court facility, will continue to maximize physical distance from others.
-Six foot distancing should continue to be observed in all offices, meetings, and court proceedings; and staff will be required to wear masks when they cannot be 6 feet away or behind a barrier, such as a glass window, when working with the public. - 10.
-The Jury Supervisor is authorized to impanel jurors beginning the week of May 18, 2020, but jury trials will resume at the discretion of each division. - 11.
-In all criminal cases where the defendant is in detention in Boone or Callaway counties' jails, or otherwise in custody at any other detention center or at any other prison, said defendants shall not be personally transported to or brought into court for any hearing except in exceptional circumstances and as requested by the attorneys and ordered by the judge presiding over the case. - 12.
-Circuit Clerks shall be responsible for sending out appropriate notices if the cases are being postponed or continued or, if the manner in which cases/dockets will be held has changed. - 13.
-All municipal courts in the 13th Circuit are subject to this Administrative Order and are encouraged to take appropriate action consistent with this Administrative Order and Centers for Disease Control and Prevention guidelines. - 14.
-To the extent the directives and declarations set forth in this Administrative Order differ with the Court's prior Administrative Orders, this Administrative Order controls.
+10. Judicial employees, when in the court facility, shall wear face masks or coverings except when an individual is alone in a private office.
+The court will maximize physical distance from others.
+Six foot distancing should continue to be observed in all offices, meetings, and court proceedings; and staff will be required to wear masks when they cannot be 6 feet away or behind a barrier, such as a glass window, when working with the public.

+11. The Jury Supervisor is authorized to impanel jurors beginning the week of July 24, 2020, but jury trials will resume at the discretion of each division.

+12. In all criminal cases where the defendant is in detention in Boone or Callaway counties' jails, or otherwise in custody at any other detention center or at any other prison, said defendants shall not be personally transported to or brought into court for any hearing except in exceptional circumstances and as requested by the attorneys and ordered by the judge presiding over the case.
-SUMMONS, WRITS, EVICTIONS AND SERVICE OF PROCESS

-IT IS HEREBY ORDERED the Circuit Clerk is hereby directed to delay issuing writs of restitution, attachment, execution and replevin up through and including June 1, 2020.
-All evictions are suspended by operation of this Administrative Order up through and including June 1, 2020.

-GARNISHMENTS

-IT IS HEREBY ORDERED that any garnishment issued to a bank on or after March 23 is not to be issued until June 1, except those for child support and restitution.
+13. Circuit Clerks shall be responsible for sending out appropriate notices if the cases are being postponed or continued or, if the manner in which cases/dockets will be held has changed.

+14. To the extent the directives and declarations set forth in this Administrative Order differ with the Court's prior Administrative Orders, this Administrative Order controls.